Oka Crisis: Land dispute

 In 1959, the town approved the development of a private nine-hole golf course, the Club de golf d'Oka, on a portion of the disputed land.
-The project area bordered The Pines, as well as a Mohawk burial ground in use, at that time, for nearly a century.
-The Mohawk suit filed against the development did not succeed.
-Construction also began on a parking lot and golf greens adjacent to the Mohawk cemetery.
+The project area bordered The Pines, as well as a Kanien’kehá:ka burial ground in use, at that time, for nearly a century.
+The Kanien’kehá:ka suit filed against the development did not succeed.
+Construction also began on a parking lot and golf greens adjacent to the Kanien’kehá:ka cemetery.

 In 1977, the Kanehsatà:ke band filed an official land claim with the federal Office of Native Claims regarding the land.
 The claim was accepted for filing and funds were provided for additional research of the claim.
 In 1986 the claim was rejected on the basis that it failed to meet key legal criteria.

 In March 1989, the Club de golf d'Oka announced plans to expand the golf course by an additional nine holes.
-As the Office of Native Claims had rejected the Mohawk claim on the land three years earlier, his office did not consult the Mohawk on the plans.
+As the Office of Native Claims had rejected the Kanien’kehá:ka claim on the land three years earlier, his office did not consult the Kanien’kehá:ka on the plans.
 No environmental or historic preservation review was undertaken.
-Protests by Mohawks and others, as well as concern from the Quebec Minister of the Environment, led to negotiations and a postponement of the project by the municipality in August pending a court ruling on the development's legality.
+Protests by Kanien’kehá:ka and others, as well as concern from the Quebec Minister of the Environment, led to negotiations and a postponement of the project by the municipality in August pending a court ruling on the development's legality.